kristopolous/phpwtf/README.md

     $ phpwtf get file contents
     string     file_get_contents (string $filename [, bool $use_include_path = false [, resource $context [, int $offset = -1 [, int $maxlen ]]]])

 Similarly, I often forget how to do an `md5` in PHP.
 Is it `md5sum` or `md5`?
-I can do a substring match and get all the md5 related functions like this:
+I can do a substring match and get all the md5 related functions:

     $ phpwtf md5
     string     md5 (string $str [, bool $raw_output = false ])